talhafayyaz123/medium-blog/docs/auth.md

 ### Auth via email flow

-By default boilerplate used sign in and sign up via email and password.
+By default we used sign in and sign up via email and password.

 ```mermaid
 sequenceDiagram